How to apply

 All applicants must complete the application form appropriate to their situation; please refer to the criteria laid out below.

 If you are unsure if you fit the criteria, please contact us explaining your situation.
 If your situation fits our criteria, we will then need you to complete an application form.
 If you have questions please do email our Administrator using the contact form.
 They will respond to your query and contact you for more information if required.

-Your submitted application will be assessed at the next trustee meeting; these take place roughly every three months so you can send your application at any time.
-Your application may be deferred to the next trustee meeting if the trustees feel they need more information.
+Your submitted application will be reviewed initially and if successful at this stage, references will be taken up.
+Once references have been received, your application will go to full assessment at the next Trustee meeting; these take place roughly every two months with meetings in March and July dedicated to student applications.
+Your application may be deferred to the next Trustee meeting if the Trustees feel they need more information.
 If your application is not successful we will notify you and explain the principal reason(s) for that.

 Please note applications from individuals or organisations based overseas without an affiliated charitable organisation or recognised sponsoring organisation in the UK will not be considered.

 Any request for funding must come within our charitable objects and our guidelines.
 Please read the guidelines provided.

 - Promote the advancement of education in the Christian religion amongst children and young people and the advancement of physical education amongst children and young people so as to develop their physical, mental and spiritual capacities and so as to ensure that they grow to full maturity as individuals and members of society